LumitoLuma/ProgramOverflow/README.md

 -   Is Program Overflow good for my computer?

     ► Well...
-I would not enable the dangerous features on a real computer, but if you do not enable them, I think the program is safe.
+I would not enable the dangerous features on a **real computer**, but if you do not enable them, I think the program is **safe**.
 However, I am not responsible of any damage this tool can make to your computer.

 -   I have seen that the image of this text document has features that the program I download through releases does not have.
 How can I get them?

-    ► Currently are under development.
-You can always download the "latest latest" version of Program Overflow through my downloads website.
+    ► Currently are **under development**.
+You can always download the "latest latest" version of Program Overflow **through my downloads website**.

 -   How can I try this program safely?

-    ► You can try it safely in a virtual machine.
-A good free one is [VirtualBox](https://www.virtualbox.org) and the best (paid) one is [VMware Workstation Pro](https://www.vmware.com/products/workstation-pro.html)
+    ► You can try it safely using a **virtual machine**.
+A good free one is [VirtualBox](https://www.virtualbox.org), but the best (paid) is [VMware Workstation Pro](https://www.vmware.com/products/workstation-pro.html)

 ## Badges